 - Account blocklist – These contacts, or their whole email domain, have been manually added to your account’s Internal Blocklist and cannot receive marketing emails from you.

 - Transactional blocklist – Transactional emails ignore opt-in automatically, but by default these emails are included in the account-wide blocklists.
 This blocklist is enabled with the the transactional opt-in feature, which allows transactional emails bypass account blocklists.
-The account transactional blocklist allows you to block contacts from any kind of emails, if transactional opt-in is enabled.
+The account transactional blocklist allows you to block contacts from any kind of emails, including transactional emails, even if transactional opt-in is enabled.
 This feature can be activated for you by Emarsys Support.
 For information, click here.

 - Emarsys global suppression list – Emarsys maintains a global blocklist of email addresses which pose a significant risk to your deliverability.
 These include known spam traps, notorious complainers, domains known for high complaint rates, role addresses which cannot be assigned to individual people (such as alert@, abuse@, ftp@) and contacts who have registered with an international Robinson List).